-The 2016-2017 school year will be Jeff Kawaski's fourth year as Superintendent and 6-12 principal for our school district.
+The 2017-2018 school year will be Jeff Kawaski's fifth year as Superintendent and 6-12 principal for our school district.
 Jeff grew up in Mt.
 Pleasant Michigan and attended the local high school.
 Upon graduation he continued his education at Central Michigan University.
 While at C.M.U. he earned his Bachelor of Science degree in Business Education and his Master’s Degree in Educational Administration.

 Mr. Kawaski brings a wealth of administrative experience to Tekonsha.
 During his career, he has served as an assistant principal/athletic director, principal, and superintendent.
 In his spare time he also helped coach baseball at Decatur High School where he shared a state championship with his two sons, J.T. and Joby, in 2012.